KDAB/KDSoap/README-commercial.txt

 For terms of redistribution, refer to the license agreement.

-KD Soap requires Qt 4.6.0 or newer.
+KD Soap requires Qt 4.7.0 or newer.

-Note: the use of the cookie jar requires Qt 4.7.0 or newer.
-Note: large multithreaded kdsoap servers should use Qt 4.7.0 or newer.

-To build KD Soap, run ./configure.sh (configure.bat on Windows) in the root of the KD Soap source distribution.
-Then run make. configure understands the -prefix <dir> command line option to specify an installation prefix for KD Soap.
-This affects make install.
+See INSTALL.txt for installation instructions.

 For more information, please refer to the KD Soap Programmer's Manual.

 With best regards,

 the KDAB KD Soap team.